I

 If you enjoy the company of sighthounds, then you may want to check out the following breeds:

-• Greyhound – Originating from England, the Greyhound was first bred for hunting but became a very popular racing dog in the 19th and 20th centuries.
-It has a similar appearance and temperament as the miniature Italian Greyhound.
+• Greyhound: Originating from England, the Greyhound was first bred for hunting but became a very popular racing dog in the 19th and 20th centuries.
+It has a similar appearance and temperament to the miniature Italian Greyhound.

 Famous Italian Greyhounds

 The Italian Greyhound is well-represented in pop culture and history.
 Frederick the Great, Catherine the Great, Queen Victoria, James I, and members of the Medici family all owned the Italian Greyhound.
-More recently, it has been a favorite breed of many famous figures, including Matt Damon, Sigourney Weaver, and Seth Meyers.
+In recent years, Italian Greyhounds have been associated with famous figures such as Matt Damon, Sigourney Weaver, and Seth Meyers.

 greyhound vs Italian greyhound